‘Leave No Traces’ Set to Represent Poland in International Oscar Competition

 Venice Film Festival contender “Leave No Traces” will represent Poland at next year’s Academy Awards.

+A statement from New Europe Film Sales, handling the film’s sale, said, “We are happy to announce that Jan P. Matuszyński’s “Leave No Traces,” premiering in Venice Competition next week has just been selected as Poland’s Oscars entry for Best International Feature category at 94th Academy Awards.”

-The feature, directed by Jan P. Matuszyński, is set to premiere in Venice on Sept.
-9 and has already been submitted to the Academy Awards by Poland, which is the first European country to submit an entry.
+The feature, directed by Jan P. Matuszyński, is the first European country to submit an entry.
 It is based on a true story, which was the subject of Cezary Łazarewizc’s book “Leave No Traces: The Case of Grzegorz Przemyk.”

 Set in 1983, the film focuses on the plight of Jurek (played by Tomasz Ziętek), a witness to a state-actioned murder of a high schooler who goes on the run after he becomes an enemy of the communist state, who use all the resources at their disposable in their attempt to go after him.